-Explore the best trails near Smithville with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Smithville with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 The trail is a good workout and offers plenty of opportunities for wildlife to be spotted.
 The views in the summer aren't that spectacular mostly because the trees block the view.
 However, I can definitely see how there would be awesome views so I will be making a return visit come this fall/early winter.